tigressine/plum/docs/README.rst

 ::
   ./plomachine yourbytecode.plc

 Note that ``yourbytecode.plc`` can be named anything you want.
-I also made up the file extension (**PL**\\0 **C**ompiled) and for all I know PL/0 bytecode has a different extension.
+I also made up the file extension (**PL**\\0 **C**\ ompiled) and for all I know PL/0 bytecode has a different extension.
 If I ever find out what it is I'll make the appropriate change here.

 example
 -------
-The format for PL/0 bytecode is 4 integers in a row, followed by a newline.
+The format for PL/0 bytecode is 4 integers in a row, followed by a newline character.
 It looks like this:
 ::
   2 2 12 180

 The first number is that line's operation code (opcode).
 The second number is typically the primary register for the instruction and the third number is either the lexicographical level for some operations or the secondary register for others.
 The last number can be either a constant, a register, or a few other things.
 These 4 numbers are labeled ``OP R L M`` respectively.

-Here's the code for a compiled example program, a factorial function that finds the factorial value of 3:
+Here's the code for a compiled example program--a factorial function that finds the factorial value of 3:
 ::
   6 0 0 6
   1 0 0 3